BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 Marina is, as her father was, intellectually brilliant and highly successful.
 She graduated at the top of her class at Radcliff (now Harvard), received a PhD from Colombia, became a successful industry executive, served as a presidential economic advisor, and since 1973 has been a Distinguished Public Service Professor of Economics at the University of Pittsburgh.⁹
-"[Marina] wrote that he was very concerned with his legacy in two aspects: her life and the durability of his intellectual contributions to the world."¹
+"[Marina] wrote that [her father] was very concerned with his legacy in two aspects: her life and the durability of his intellectual contributions to the world."¹
-In her memoir, she speaks highly of her father, who by all accounts was about as good and as supportive of a father as one could hope for.
+In her memoir, she speaks highly of her father, who by all accounts was a good father.
 </p>

 <p>
-von Neumann was ethnically and culturally Jewish.
-He was, however, more or less religiously agnostic.
+von Neumann was ethnically and culturally Jewish, but more or less religiously agnostic.
-He was one of long line of areligious jewish intellectual titans.
+He was one of long line of areligious Jewish intellectual titans.
 On his deathbed, he literally opted for Pascal's Wager, converted to the Roman Catholic faith, and received the Roman Catholic last rites.¹
-Logically-minded as always, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹
+Logically-minded as always, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹ (Judiasm doesn't have a concept of damnation.)
 </p>

 <p>He escaped Hungary before The Holocaust, so defeating Nazism was personal.</p>